Twelve Apostles Precinct Redevelopment

 - Twelve Apostles Precinct Redevelopment Project map (PNG 254.85 KB)

-The coastal works will improve or build new coastal attractions and walking trails.
-The works include:
+The coastal works will improve or build new coastal attractions.
+The proposed works* include:

 - revegetation and safety improvements to the Loch Ard Gorge carpark